iron1902/basic-sevdesk-api/README.md

 ## Using the api

-For REST calls, the api-key is required.
+For REST calls the api-key is required.

 ```php
 use Iron1902\BasicSevdeskAPI\BasicSevdeskAPI;